Introduction

 Step 7 – Access the Tomcat Web Interface

 The default Tomcat server runs on port 8080.
-As you have configured Tomcat on your system, you can access web interface from your system.
+You may access the web interface from your system since you have set up Tomcat.
 You can access tomcat interfaces by entering your server’s IP address or a domain name pointed to that server, followed by port 8080 in your browser:

 Change flexicloud.local with your server ip or domain or localhost.